Salus Logo

 Configuration mistakes are one of the most common vulnerabilities that attackers use to breach a network.
 The report “Under the Hoodie” published by Rapid7 stated that penetration testers were able to abuse at least one network misconfiguration on 80% of targets.
 The most common type of misconfiguration mistakes is:

-• Default Credentials – out of the box software being used with default credentials
+• Default Credentials – out of the box software being used with default credentials.

-• Delayed software patching – most common vulnerabilities exploited are exploits within older software
+• Delayed software patching – most common vulnerabilities exploited are exploits within older software.

-• Logging turned off – while this does not prevent any malicious actions, it does help to detect when a breach has occurred and track what the hacker attempted
+• Logging turned off – while this does not prevent any malicious actions, it does help to detect when a breach has occurred and track what the hacker attempted.

 Cloud Vulnerabilities